acroper/BeamerQt/README.md

 * Adjustable image sizing as a percentage of the sub-block’s width.
 * Automatic adaptation to layout changes for consistently scaled visuals.
 * Compatibility with multiple image formats, ensuring flexibility in presentation design.
+## Equation sub-block

+The equation sub-block enables the insertion of mathematical equations with visual editing capabilities.
+Users can create complex mathematical expressions using an intuitive graphical interface or by directly editing LaTeX code.

+Equation sub-block features:

+* Visual equation editor with symbol palette for easy equation creation
+* Support for mathematical operators, Greek letters, arrows, and symbols
+* Real-time rendering of equations as properly formatted mathematical notation
+* Direct LaTeX input and editing for advanced users
+* Cached previews for efficient performance
+* Automatic LaTeX code generation for the final presentation
 ## Front-matter

 The front-matter section allows for easy configuration of presentation-wide settings.
 Users can define the presentation title, author names, and customize the LaTeX preamble.
 Additionally, advanced features can be enabled to further refine the overall look and structure of the presentation, such as: